-- request that the misdirected fax be disposed of in a secure manner or returned to the sender in hard copy form via mail; - c) notify the immediate manager/leader; - d) complete an Occurrence Report in keeping with Western Health's Occurrence Reporting policy (6-02-15) - 2.
-The manager/leader must refer to the Privacy Breach Management policy (9-03-10).
+- b) contact the recipient and, where possible, arrange to pick up the information.
+However, it is recognized that doing so may not be feasible or impractical and the sender must request that the misdirected fax be returned to the sender in hard copy form via mail; - c) notify the immediate manager/leader; - d) complete an Occurrence Report in keeping with Western Health's Occurrence Reporting policy (6-02-15) - 2.
+The manager/leader must refer to the Privacy Breach policy (9-03-10.)